oceanprotocol/market/content/pages/privacy/en.md

 **Purpose:**

 We need to process your wallet address to link your publication to your wallet address.
-We process your name to enable search and filtering functionality on Ocean Market.
+We process your name to enable search and filtering functionality on OpenLava.
 The transaction containing your wallet address and author name will be stored permanently on-chain so that you can prove asset ownership and asset sales.

 **Legal basis:**